zumasys/docs/site/mv-connect/troubleshooting/web-server/README.md

 ## WRESTTEST

-Once you have the webserver responding there is a testing rest api called WRESTTEST to assist you in debugging your environment.
-You should be able to browse to http://&lt;your ip&gt;:20002/api/wresttest and you should see the following page.
+Once you have the webserver responding, there is a testing rest api called WRESTTEST to assist you in debugging your environment.
+You should be able to browse to http://&lt;your ip&gt;:20002/api/wresttest and see the following page.

 ![317533-troubleshooting-jagent-mvconnect: 1526760527506-1526760527506](./1526760527506-1526760527506.jpg)